 Price action is the movement of the price of an asset or instrument made over time.
 It’s pretty simple.
-So, historically talking price action over time is predictable and tend to make charts pattern, technical analysis formation, or price action patterns.
+So, historically talking about price action over time is predictable and tends to make charts pattern, technical analysis formation, or price action patterns.

 A price action pattern can be defined as the market intent since the price is driven by investors.
 And those patterns can tell you a lot about the market and the investors and the current situation.